getgauge/documentation/specifications/parameters.md

 ## Table Parameter:
 Tables can be passed to steps as parameters.
 They will be available as a language specific table data structure in the underlying implementation.
-* Table parameters are written in Multimarkdown table formats.
+* Table parameters are written in Multi-markdown table formats.
 * The first row contain the table headers.
 Following rows contains the row values.
 * A separator between the header and the other rows is optional